oscar-watim-chan/Medical-insurance-fraud-web-scraping/README.md

   - Currently run at the end of every quarter manually
   - Future goal is to run automatically if possible.

-Currently, only the scripts for initial scraping has been uploaded.
+Currently, only the scripts for initial scraping have been uploaded.
 The codes for data cleaning and further classification is available upon request.